arikast/askbash/README.md

 - First make sure Ruby 2.0+ is installed (tested against 2.0, probably also works with 1.9).

 - Download or clone this repo.
-This will be your askbash installation.
+This will be your Askbash installation.

-- Add this to your .bashrc, substituting the real path to your askbash installation:
+- Add this to your .bashrc, substituting the real path to your Askbash installation:

 ```bash
    # export ASKBASH_DEBUG=1